eslint/eslint/docs/maintainer-guide/README.md

 # Maintainer Guide

-This guide is intended for those who work as partof the ESLint project team.
+This guide is intended for those who work as part of the ESLint project team.

 ## [Managing Issues](issues.html)